LoginRadius/engineering-portal/content/blog/quick-look-at-react-speech-recognition/index.md

 export default App;
 ```
-NOTE: We haven't built Dictaphone1 yet, we'll jump into that next!
+NOTE: We haven't built the Dictaphone component yet, we'll jump into that next!

 3. In the root directory of your app, install the react hook using: